-It was proposed that the Goal include references to ".....the provision of resources to developing countries, in particular least developed countries, small island developing states, as well as countries with economies in transition, capacity building, access to and transfer of technology ..."
+It was proposed that the Goal include references to "....the provision of resources to developing countries, capacity building, access to and transfer of technology ..."

 If Target 17 were to be moved from this section to under Goal D the reference to "the fair and equitable sharing of the benefits arising from the use of genetic resources", could be deleted.